 Breakfast is the easiest meal of the day to throw by the wayside when life gets busy.
-That’s why I love to meal prep these peanut butter and jelly overnight oats at the beginning of the week.
+That’s why I love to meal prep these pb&j quinoa overnight oats at the beginning of the week.
 I snag one on my way out the door in the morning and they keep me fueled up for hours.
 Now you have no excuses for skipping breakfast!

 - The recipe takes five minutes to pull together